Linked Open Data

 Support Core Functionality

 In addition, Alma supports configuring linked data enrichment for MARC records, allowing our users to configure to which authority URIs will enrich their MARC records and to which Subfield.
+In H1 2025 this functionality will be expanded to permanently adding the URI to the MARC records and enrichment for local authorities as well.

 Info Card in Metadata Management